dvreeze/ocp-java-17-learning/doc/chapter03-making-decisions.md

 As for *correct use of types*, the condition must be a *boolean expression*.

 Be careful to not redeclare a variable in the loop "init part", or else the compiler will emit an error.
-This makes sense, because there cannot be 2 local variables with the same name in scope at the same time.
+This makes sense, because there *cannot be 2 local variables with the same name in scope at the same time*.

 Also note that loop variables are no longer in scope after the loop.
 Finally, do not modify loop variables (to prevent having "2 owners" of that loop variable).

-It is still possible to create infinite loops.
+It is still possible to create *infinite loops*.

 ### Enhanced-for-loops